-The impact of the the novel coronavirus, COVID-19, has been wide ranging and has greatly affected Elon University’s spring 2020 semester – and possibly beyond.
-In response, the School of Communications has created this informational hub highlighting resources, initiatives and FAQs to assist students, faculty and staff.
+The impact of the the novel coronavirus, COVID-19, has been wide ranging and has affected all aspects of our society.
+In response to the pandemic, the School of Communications has created this informational hub highlighting resources, initiatives and FAQs to assist students, faculty and staff.

 The School of Communications has provided a number of options to maximize opportunities for students to earn internship credit.